Elissadejong/P2_creditcard_offer/README.md

 - In the database, which all types of communication (mailer_type) were used and with how many customers?

 - Provide the details of the customer that is the 11th least Q1_balance in your database.

+### 5. Data prep
+In this chapter the dataset was checked for non-alphanumerical characters, null values, correlations, type of distribution and outliers.
+The correlations of the numerical variables were checked using the corr() method, heatmapping & the Variance Inflation Factor.
+The correlations of the categorical variables were checked by executing Chi-Square tests.
+BoxCox transformation was applied to the continuous variables (average balance and the average balances per quarter) in order to reach a bit more normal of a distribution.
+Outliers were removed using a function for the continuous variables and capped for the count variables.
+In the final part of this chapter, using ColumnTransformer, the data is prepared for fitting a model.
+The categorical variables were either OneHotEncoded or OrdinalEncoded and the continuous variables were standardized.

+### 6.